 We mention text-to-speech technology.
 An example of this would be a screen reader used by a blind or otherwise visually impaired person.
 If you use the JAWS screen reader, you know how it works.
 You know what keys to press to bring you to what you want to read on a web page.
 Now imagine visiting a website with an accessibility overlay that overrides the commands and keyboard shortcuts you are accustomed to.
 Your experience will be frustrating to say the least.

 We decided to test a website that has an accessibility overlay.
 We chose a popular retail business whose name we will leave anonymous so we do not bring attention to their website’s inaccessibility.
-We’ll leave that to the many disability advocates and disabled community who are filing web accessibility lawsuits every day.
+We’ll leave that to the many disability advocates and community of disabled individuals who are filing web accessibility lawsuits every day and keep our focus on implementing accessibility.

 First, we tested it without a screen reader and used the overlay provided.
 The top of the website has a carousel with announcements.
 Here is a screenshot of one of the scrolling announcements: